JohannFaustVIII/SpringCloudPlayground/NOTES.md

 ## What is Liquibase?

-Liquibase is a GIT, but for a database - it is a tool to control version of a database and monitor what was added/updated/removed.
+Liquibase is like a GIT, but for a database - it is a tool to control version of a database and monitor what was added/updated/removed.
 By using it, we can observe what, when and by whom was changed in a database.
 Why is it good?
 Because it takes responsibility from JPA to manipulate database (and it should never be done!
 The only proper value of `spring.jpa.hibernate.ddlAuto` is `validate` to check if fields and tables matches etc.).
 And it helps to make proper migration of a database on production.